 What WTP will provide:

-- The funding for all artistic personnel — actors and dramaturg.
-A stage manager may be provided at the option of WTP.
+- The funding for all artistic personnel — actors, playwright and dramaturg.

 - Space for the table reading to take place.